ansys/pystk/doc/source/getting-started/prerequisites.rst

 - For Windows installations, refer to the `STK Engine installation instructions <https://help.agi.com/stkdevkit/Content/stkEngine/Getting_Started.htm>`_ for details on installing STK Engine.

-- For Linux installations, refer to the `STK Engine installation instructions <https://help.agi.com/stkEngineOnUNIX/index.htm#stkEngineUX/Getting_Started_with_EngineOnLinux.htm#Installing>`_ for details on installing STK Engine on Linux.
+- For Linux installations, refer to the `STK Engine on Linux installation instructions <https://help.agi.com/stkEngineOnUNIX/index.htm#stkEngineUX/Getting_Started_with_EngineOnLinux.htm#Installing>`_ for details on installing STK Engine on Linux.

 .. note::